givingwu/vue-mfe/README.md

 ### Step 2

-Create VueMfe sub-application, you can create arbitrary amount of them but must take care of that each prefix cannot be duplicated.
+Create VueMfe sub-application, you can create an arbitrary amount of them but must take care of that each prefix cannot be duplicated.

 ```js
 import routes from './router/routes.js'